mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Ambient tracks have been seamlessly and tastefully rescored, bringing a darker and more somber atmosphere that feels closer to the classic Fallout games.
 - Radio New Vegas, Mojave Music Radio, and Mysterious Broadcast have many additional songs that fit the vibe of each station.
 - Higher quality main menu music and Fallout 1 & 2 songs.
-- Modernised ambient soundscape with an object based directional sound system.
+- Atmospheric ambient sounds have been added to many environments across the Mojave.
 - Full replacement of all ballistic, explosive, and energy weapon sounds.
 - Subtle, immersive equip and ADS sounds.
 - Custom pickup sounds for item looting.